Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

 Every inequality constraint is invertibly mapped to a separation problem, for which the objective is derived from the inequality constraint expression.
-Inequality constraints that have been assigned a numeric priority are grouped in descending order of priority.
+Inequality constraints that have been assigned numeric priorities are grouped by priority.
-In every PyROS solver iteration, the corresponding separation problems are solved in groups by descending order of priority, until the solver has within a group detected inequality constraints for which robust satisfaction is known to be violated.
+In every PyROS solver iteration, the groups are traversed in descending order of priority, until, within a group, the solver has detected at least one inequality constraint for which robust satisfaction is known to be violated.

 Equality and inequality constraints that have been assigned a priority of :py:obj:`None`